Priyanshu-CODERX/Unity-XR-Interaction-Toolkit-VR-Mechanisms/README.md

-# Unity XR Toolkit VR Mechanisms
+# Unity XR Interaction Toolkit VR Mechanisms

 This repository contains implementation of various basic virtual reality mechanisms which one can use in their project.